Crystal Kay: 2002–2006: Rise in popularity

-2007–2008: First number-one and decline in sales
+2007–2008: First number-one

 After about a year's break, Crystal Kay released the single "Kitto Eien ni" on January 17, 2007.
 "Kitto Eien ni" was used as the ending theme of the film Boku wa Imōto ni Koi o Suru, starring Jun Matsumoto.
 The single debuted at number 12 and charted for seven weeks, selling 19,615 copies.
 Crystal Kay's twenty-first single, "Konna ni Chikaku de...", was released on February 28, 2007.
 It was used as the ending theme to the anime adaption of the manga Nodame Cantabile.
 The single debuted at number 14 on the Oricon chart and charted for eight weeks, selling 15,158 copies to date.
 "Konna ni Chikaku de..." was performed live for the special Nodame Orchestra concert at the Tokyo International Forum on the single's release date.
 Another single, "Anata no Soba de", was released on May 16, 2007.
 The single only featured one track and thus was sold at the lower price of ¥525 in Japan.
 This single was the CM song for Menard Facial Salon.
 Crystal Kay released her seventh studio album All Yours a month later on June 20, 2007.

 The album's theme was love.
 The track "Lonely Girl" was featured on the Japanese airings of the American dramatic television series Lost and featured on the soundtrack to the third series in Japan.
 The second track on All Yours, "Dream World", was used to promote the "Barista's Special" for Tully's Coffee.
 The album debuted at number 1, selling 51,211 copies in its first week.
 All Yours was Crystal Kay's first number one release.
 The album has sold 136,841 copies and charted for nine weeks.

 On November 28, 2007, Crystal Kay released her first EP, Shining.
 The EP had a Christmas theme and featured the title track "Shining" as well as a second new track "Snowflake" and the previously released tracks "Happy 045 Xmas" and "No More Blue Christmas", originally featured on Natural: World Premiere Album.
 It debuted at number 21 on the Oricon chart.
 "Shining" was used as the CM song for "PARCO X'MAS 2007" throughout the Christmas period.
 Crystal Kay also starred in the commercial, in which she was seen "flying" on a reindeer.